tsertic/manage_landing_page/README.md

 - Receive an error message when the newsletter sign up `form` is submitted if:
   - The `input` field is empty
   - The email address is not formatted correctly
-- Success message when sign up form is submited
+- Success message when newsletter form is submited

 ### Screenshot